jaysharmagithub/lahi-task-management-system/README.md

 ## 📄 License
 This project is licensed under the [MIT License](LICENSE).
 See the `LICENSE` file in the root of the repository for full details.

----

-## 📞 Contact
-For any questions, issues, or support, please open an issue on the GitHub repository or contact [jay@example.com](mailto:jay@example.com).